chrisl8/ArloBot/README.md

      - Nothing else
  - Get propeller_node and entire project to shut down cleanly upon kill_ros call
    - RPLidar should shut off
+   - It complains about logging during shutdown, not sure if that can be fixed or not?
  - Finish conversion of anything left in my arlobot_ros1 folder and remove them.
  - Clean up unused convenience scripts
  - Clean up unused bits of code in the node service